 Founded in 2018, the Media+Migration Lab (M2Lab) is an initiative designed to engage thinkers, writers, media-makers and the broader community to open up fresh pathways of creativity and dialogue about migration.
-It harnesses the power of storytelling in all its forms to explore the crafting of the experimental life, the communicative life, and the connected life.
-The M2Lab has its beginnings in its ongoing foundational project, Migration Mapping, launched in 2016 as a living digital archive for media and migration.
+Housed in the School of Media Studies at The New School in New York City, the M2Lab has its beginnings in its ongoing foundational project, Migration Mapping, launched in 2016 as a living digital archive for media and migration.

 Using the prism as a guiding metaphor, M2Lab focuses on the processes and conditions of alternative world-building.
 The prism sits at the intersection of science, art, philosophy, design, and communication.
 As such, it is emblematic of the unexpected patterns and illuminations we seek to cultivate through the possibilities opened up by contemporary media.

 Our multimedia projects participate, directly or obliquely, in the larger cultural conversations about immigration, belonging, identity, culture, and citizenship.
 They explore geographies of difference through the ethic of interactivity inherent in stories.
 In medias res, migration as story throws us into the middle of things, the place from which a medium starts to operate.
 Clearing a space, setting up shop, inviting the guests, stories are always a means to other stories.
 By tapping into the enabling power of stories, we hope to build, over time, models and prototypes of the prismatic consciousness.